fChristenson/My-life-as-a-programmer/README.md

 > As a software engineer, would you say that stand-ups are necessary for the agile process?

+> What does your typical day look like as a computer programmer?

+> I need my employees to work more than 9 to 5.
+What can I do to make them do this?

+> What is something impossible you’ve been asked to do as a software engineer?

+> As a software engineer, did you ever come across another software engineer who thought they were too good (but were actually not)?

+> I’m a software developer.
+I built the company’s main product from scratch.
+They just hired someone with more experience as my lead.
+Should I quit?

+> When can I start calling myself a senior developer?

+> Who is the most unique software engineer you have ever interviewed?
+What made him/her different?

+> “Good programmers write good code.
+Great programmers write no code.
+Zen programmers delete code.”
+Do you have a story about those programmers?

+> As a software engineer, what is your trick to keep your code simple and readable?

+> What are you sick of seeing in software developer resumes?

+> Python just replaced Java on GitHub.
+Does this mean that one should pick Python over Java career-wise?

+> What are some tips for a first JavaScript developer job?

 ## Pending projects

 > fc-serve, CLI to do development work in a controlled environment